-The UAE was classified as the only innovation-driven economy Arab economy in the WEF Global Competitiveness Index 2012–2013, which assesses the competititiveness landscape of 144 economies, providing insight into the drivers of their productivity.
-At twenty-fourth, the UAE's overall ranking was up three places from 2011–2012.
-According to the WEF, the country's competitiveness reflects the high quality of its infrastructure, where it ranks a very high eighth, its very efficient goods markets (fifth) and its efficient labour market (seventh).
-Strong macroeconomic stability (seventh) and some positive aspects of the country's institutions – such as an improving public trust in politicians (third) and high government efficiency (seventh) complete the list of competitive advantages.
+The UAE was classified as the only innovation-driven economy Arab economy in the WEF Global Competitiveness Index 2013–2014.
+This report assessed the competititiveness landscape of 148 economies, providing insight into the drivers of their productivity.
+In nineteenth place, the UAE's overall world ranking has been climbing steadily and was up five places from 2012–2013.
+According to the WEF, the country's competitiveness reflects the high quality of its infrastructure, where it ranks a very high fifth, its very efficient goods markets (fourth) and its efficient labour market (ninth).
+Strong macroeconomic stability (seventh), a high level of business sophistication (sixteenth) and innovation (twenty-eighth), as well as little or no corruption, a low crime rate and an enabling tax regime enhance the country's competitive advantage.

 Competitiveness in the UAE is greatly assisted by a very low level of corruption, as is indicated by the 2012 Corruption Perceptions Index produced by Transparency International.According to this index the UAE is the least corrupt country in the Middle East and North Africa (MENA) region (jointly with Qatar), and the twenty-seventh least corrupt country in the world, out of 183 countries listed, one up on its rankings in 2011.